Ueva/BaRL-SimpleOptions/README.md

 You must now define/discover options for your agent to use when interacting with its environment.
 How you go about this is up to you &mdash; this framework allows you to train agents using options, not discover them.
 An ever-growing number of option discovery methods can be found in the hierarchical reinforcement learning literature.

-To define an `Option`, you need to implement the following method:
+To define an option, you need to subclass `BaseOption` and implement the following methods:

 - `initiation` - a method that takes a state as its input, and returns whether the option can be invoked in that state.
 - `termination` - a method that takes a state as its input, and returns the probability that the option terminates in that state.
 - `policy` - a method that takes a state as its input, and returns the action (either a primitive action or another option) that this option would select in this state.

 This minimal framework gives you a lot of flexibility in defining your options.
-For example, your `policy` method could make use of a simple dictionary mapping states to actions, it could be based on some learned action-value function, or even on some function of the state.
+For example, your `policy` method could make use of a simple dictionary mapping states to actions, it could be based on some learned action-value function, or any other function of the state.

 As an example, consider an example option that takes an agent to a sub-goal state from any of the nearest 50 states. `initiation` would return `True` for the nearest 50 states to the subgoal, and `False` otherwise. `termination` would return `0.0` for states in the initiation set, and `1.0` otherwise. `policy` woudl return the primitive action that takes the agent one step along the shortest path to the subgoal state.